logo

 Ferry Station

 There is a Ferry Station cachet on the back which was applied in San Francisco to mail that was sent by ferry across San Francisco Bay to Oakland Airport.
 This proves that it was sent via the USA and flown by internal US mail services.
-(The next sailing from Wellington was on 26 December on SS Maunganui [10].)
+The next sailing was on 27 December from Wellington on SS Maunganui [10] arriving in San Francisco on 13 January 1934.
 New Zealand - US and US - UK was by sea.

 It is not clear that this was the intention of the sender as the postage rate via US air mail was 6d.
 Likely it was intended for the Karachi - London service, but not sent on that route as it did not have sufficient franking.